-Even though popular email services like Gmail and Outlook.com already do a pretty decent job at filtering out most junk mail from your inbox and popular web browsers such as Mozilla Firefox, Google Chrome, Brave, and Microsoft Edge have the capability of warning you when you’re about to visit potentially malicious webpages, keep in mind that such safeguards will not protect you against everything, and (even more crucially) will not always protect you against yourself.
+Even though popular email services like Gmail and Outlook.com and secure email services like ProtonMail already do a pretty decent job at filtering out most junk mail from your inbox and popular web browsers such as the Firefox browser, Google Chrome, Brave, and Microsoft Edge have the capability of warning you when you’re about to visit potentially malicious webpages, keep in mind that such safeguards will not protect you against everything, and (even more crucially) will not always protect you against yourself.

 Contemporary hacking usually involves the user’s unwitting participation.
 This is because it is way easier (and cheaper) for someone to send a malicious link or attachment and have the victim do the work for them, instead of having to make their way through technical safeguards themselves (which could be possible too, just generally more expensive).

 Think twice before opening suspicious email attachments or clicking phishy links.
 They could end up tricking you into unknowingly giving away personal information (phishing), into installing malicious software such as ransomware, or some other nasty thing.